Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 The Hormuz crisis affected your imports even if you don't trade with Iran.
 During the closure, higher bunker fuel costs meant carrier surcharges on all ocean shipments, petroleum-derived raw materials were more expensive at the factory level, and transit times from Asia to US East Coast were 10-15 days longer due to Cape of Good Hope rerouting.
 With the strait reopened on April 17, 2026, these cost pressures should begin easing — renegotiate freight rates with your forwarders, check war risk insurance for potential premium adjustments, and request updated FOB quotes on petroleum-derived goods.

-How US Tariffs on Iran Work
+How Are US Tariffs on Iran Imports Calculated?

 To calculate the total duty on a specific import from Iran, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Iran rates with other countries to evaluate sourcing alternatives.